overtone1000/block_divider/README.md

 ## Local Dependencies
 The core is dependent on some local external rust libraries.
 See `core/Cargo.toml` which shows the relative path where those libraries need to be placed.

+## Nix
+A few packages are necessary for the build.
+These are in `default.nix`.
+Either run code from a nix-shell with `nix-shell default.nix` or use the plugin with `Ctrl+Shift+P`, choose `default.nix`, let the plugin build the environment, then restart code (should work from then on).

 ## Development vs Production
 - The core server runs on port 8180.
 Vite is configured to make this the post root via the `defineConfig` function in `frontend/vite.config.ts`.
     - [ ] Test that this works for both development and production